KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 # Config file 'config.json'
 ```
 jsLibHeader      : Order of JavaScript libraries loaded in header
-root        : List of RootFiles to copy to website folder
+root             : List of files to copy to website root folder
+scssIncludePaths : Array of sass libraries
+cssVendorExtend  : Array of css libraries installed with npm
 ```

 # Build version